Share this Article

 If you're not seeing enough apartments for sale in buildings open to purchases by parents (or not enough in your price range or target neighborhood), consider expanding your search to include "off-market" listings.
 NYC real estate brokerage Triplemint, a Brick Underground partner, uses technology to mine public records and identify owners who may be ready to sell.
 You'll meet and deal with owners before their apartments hit the market.
 (Click here to learn more.)

-Parents should strive to list their children on both the purchasing and loan agreements, rather than just themselves, suggests Federal Savings Bank executive vice president Mordy Husarsky.
+Parents should strive to list their children on both the purchasing and loan agreements, rather than just themselves, says Mordy Husarsky, an executive vice president with Federal Savings Bank.

 “It presents a lot of challenges [tax deduction wise] when they don’t because by definition this type of an arrangement doesn’t technically fall under the category of an investment property or a second home, especially if the parents live out of state," says Husarsky.

-Not all co-borrower scenarios will past muster with a board, however.
+Not all co-borrower scenarios will pass muster with a board, however.